AMBOSS LiSA vs Glass Health — 2026 Comparison

 Glass Health is the better choice when your workflow demands go beyond reference reading:

 - You need ambient scribing: Glass Health listens to encounters and generates documentation.
-AMBOSS has no documentation capability.
+The reviewed AMBOSS public materials emphasize reference, education, AI Mode, Dot Phrase, and assistant workflows rather than ambient encounter documentation.

-- You need patient-specific differential diagnosis: Glass Health provides real-time clinical insights from encounter data — including differential diagnosis organized into Most Likely, Expanded, and Can’t Miss categories, suggested history questions, and potential next steps.
-AMBOSS provides generic DDx lists.
+- You need patient-specific differential diagnosis: Glass Health provides real-time clinical insights from encounter data — including differential diagnosis organized into Most Likely, Expanded, and Can''t Miss categories, suggested history questions, and potential next steps.
+AMBOSS public materials emphasize reference, education, AI Mode, and assistant workflows.

 - You want assessment and plan generation: Glass Health drafts structured A&P sections with evidence citations.
-AMBOSS offers static Dot Phrase templates only.
+AMBOSS public materials include Dot Phrase and assistant workflows, so compare that workflow directly if A&P drafting depth matters.

 - You want to consolidate tools: Glass Health replaces the need for a separate scribe and a separate reference tool in one platform.

 - You want patient context that persists: Glass Health maintains longitudinal patient records.
-AMBOSS does not accept patient data.
+AMBOSS''s public positioning is centered on reference access, education tools, and assistant workflows rather than a patient-chart workspace.

 FAQ